Metricbeat is the recommended method for collecting and shipping monitoring data to a monitoring cluster.

 might fail due to lack of disk space.

 There is also a disk watermark (known as the flood stage watermark), which protects clusters from running out of disk space.
 When this feature is triggered, it makes all indices (including monitoring indices) read-only until the issue is fixed and a user manually makes the index writeable again.
 While an active monitoring index is read-only, it will naturally fail to write (index) new data and will continuously log errors that indicate the write failure.
-For more information, see Disk-based Shard Allocation.
+For more information, see Disk-based shard allocation settings.

-If a node or cluster does not explicitly define an X-Pack monitoring exporter, the following default exporter is used:
+If a node or cluster does not explicitly define an exporter, the following default exporter is used:

 The exporter name uniquely defines the exporter, but it is otherwise unused.